chaker999/Apple-TV-Hue-Integration/README.md

 bash
 Copy code
-# Start the app
+# Start the app in the background
 python app.py &

 # or
 nohup python app.py &
-If you have a desktop environment, the tray icon should appear in the menubar (macOS) or system tray (e.g., GNOME/KDE on Linux).
+If you have a desktop environment, the tray icon should appear in the menubar (macOS) or system tray (GNOME/KDE on Linux).
 On a headless Linux server, the tray icon won’t show (no GUI), but the Flask server still runs.
 Access it in your browser from any machine that can reach the server’s IP.
 Configuration
 config.json